padiketeku/EarthObservation101-Practicals/Activity-02-Sign up for an Earth Engine Account.md

 ## Get Earth Engine Account
-The Google Earth Engine can be used by both non-commercial and commercial users once they sign up for an account.
+The Google Earth Engine can be used by both non-commercial and commercial users once they sign up for an account. **CAVEAT!
+The sign-up steps are recent but may not be the latest, as Google frequently updates the registration process.
+So do not fret if you observe variation of the sign-up process from what you have in this guide**
 This section provides a step-by-step guide to creating an account for non-commercial users only.
 The Earth Engine User Guide contains detailed instructions for creating an Earth Engine account.
 Review the instructions [<u>**here**</u>](https://developers.google.com/earth-engine/guides/access) and follow the below instructions to create a non-commercial user account.
 The non-commercial user account is free of charge for non-commercial use and research projects.
 The non-commercial users include non-profit organisations, educators, academic institutions, and government researchers.